zpuiy/hmm-pos/README.md

 # hmm-pos

-This pytorch NLP project explores HMMs on part-of- speech tagging using tWall Street Journal section of the Penn Treebank.
+This pytorch NLP project explores HMMs on part-of- speech tagging using the Wall Street Journal section of the Penn Treebank.

 ## Models
 - Greedy Decoding with HMM